Iran: US sanctions designed to derail nuclear deal

 Leader endorsed for second term

-Deputy Foreign Minister Araqchi's rhetoric comes as Iranian President Hassan Rouhani is endorsed by Iranian Supreme Leader Ayatollah Seyyed Ali Khamenei for his second term after being re-elected in a landslide in May.
+Deputy Foreign Minister Araqchi's response came as Iranian President Hassan Rouhani was endorsed by Iranian Supreme Leader Ayatollah Ali Khamenei for his second term after being re-elected in a landslide in May.

+Speaking at the endorsement ceremony, Khamenei told the senior officials present to stand up against "any hegemonic power" and labeled the United States "the most aggressive" of all.

+"Decades of international relations show us that the price of surrendering to such powers is much heavier than the expense that we pay for being independent of them," he said.

-In attendance, according to Iran's state-run Islamic Republic News Agency (IRNA), is North Korea's second-most powerful leader, Kim Yong-nam.
-The news agency says senior officials from 92 countries are in Tehran for an oath-taking ceremony Saturday.
+In attendance, according to Iran's state-run Islamic Republic News Agency, was North Korea's second-most powerful leader, Kim Yong-nam.
+The news agency said senior officials from 92 countries are in Tehran for an oath-taking ceremony Saturday.

 Rouhani brokered the deal with then-US President Barack Obama in 2015, alongside other world leaders and multinational groups.